 Read this example:

-John had just set down the overstuffed sandwich when he spotted a cockroach on the table.
-He smashed it with his open palm before he could eat.
+John had just assembled an overstuffed sandwich when he spotted a cockroach on the table.
+He smashed it with his open palm before he ate.

 Some readers might assume that John smashed the insect.
-But other folks might think he smashed the sandwich so that it would fit in his mouth.
-Our confusion means it is an unclear pronoun.
+But I might think that he smashed the sandwich so that it would fit in his mouth.
+Our confusion means that it is an unclear pronoun.
 Substituting a specific noun will let us know John's attitude toward a cockroach on the table:

-John had just set down the overstuffed sandwich when he spotted a cockroach on the table.
-He smashed the insect with his open palm before he could eat.
+John had just assembled an overstuffed sandwich when he spotted a cockroach on the table.
+He smashed the insect with his open palm before he ate.

-John had just set down the overstuffed sandwich when he spotted a cockroach on the table.
-He smashed the bread with his open palm before he could eat.
+John had just assembled an overstuffed sandwich when he spotted a cockroach on the table.
+He smashed the bread with his open palm before he ate.